andrefmonteiro/andremonteiro.me/content/portfolio/organizify.md

 In the beginning, my MVP was an app where users could permanently save their Release Radar and Discover Weekly playlists.
 I keep forgetting to check those weekly playlists before they disappear, so the idea was to solve my own problem.

 The plan was simple: a user dashboard with two toggles that activate cron jobs.
 That's it.
 That's the bare minimum MVP I should focus on.

 Admittedly, focusing on shipping a functional MVP before thinking of adding features was hard to do.
 I got caught up thinking about the ideal user journey and UX, wanting to craft those things ahead of time instead of deferring them for later.
 For example: what if a user logs in and then revokes the app's permissions on their Spotify account?
 Is this an edge case I need to implement right away, or can it wait until after shipping?

 ## Deciding a Tech Stack

-- **Vue** for enjoyability (I've been learning it and enjoying it), and **Nuxt** for productivity (staying in the same ecosystem instead of writing the backend with Java or Python).
+- **Vue** for enjoyability (I've been learning it and enjoying it)
+- **Nuxt** for productivity (staying in the same ecosystem instead of writing the backend with Java or Python).
 - **Supabase**: PostgreSQL database with a good free tier and embedded auth.

-### Wait, There's a Module for That?
+### Wait, there's a module for that?

 After spending a lot of time wrestling with Supabase documentation for their JS client, I discovered the `@nuxtjs/supabase` module.

 Nuxt has a module (as usual) that makes it easier to use Supabase.
 This means:
 - Much less code to write, no need to manually clean up tokens or protect routes
 - Middleware for route protection follows a "fail-safe" security model where you explicitly opt pages out of protection rather than remembering to opt them in

+Had I immediately searched for "Nuxt Supabase", instead of defaulting to reading the Supabase documentation for JS, and I could have saved a lot of time.

 ## Things will have to change